topojson/topojson/README.md

 {"type": "Polygon", "arcs": [[42, 43], [44]]}
 ```

 When stitching together arcs to form geometries, the last coordinate of the arc must be the same as the first coordinate of the subsequent arc, if any.
-Thus, for all arcs except the last arc, the last coordinate of the arc can be skipped while rendering.
+(Thus, for all arcs except the last arc, the last coordinate of the arc can be skipped while rendering.)
 For example, if arc 42 represents the point sequence A → B → C, and arc 43 represents the point sequence C → D → E, then the line string [42, 43] represents the point sequence A → B → C → D → E.

 In some cases, a shared arc may need to be reversed.
 For example, the shared border between California and Nevada proceeds southwards on the California side, but northwards on the Nevada side.
-(All sub-hemisphere polygons must be in clockwise winding order; counterclockwise winding order indicates the polygon that covers an area greater than one hemisphere.)
 A negative index indicates that the sequence of coordinates in the arc should be reversed before stitching.
 To avoid ambiguity with zero, the two's complement is used; -1 (~0) represents the reversed arc 0, -2 (~1) represents the reversed arc 1, and so on.

+Points and multi-point geometry objects are represented directly with coordinates, as in GeoJSON, rather than arcs.
+(In effect, points are not part of the topology.)
+However, these coordinates are still represented as fixed integers, and should be converted in the same fashion as arcs, as described next.

+### Arcs and Coordinates

-A Topology has an array `arcs` which is an array of line strings.
-Each point in the line string is specified at least two dimensions: x and y.
-Each coordinate is represented as an integer value relative to the previous point, or relative to the origin ⟨0,0⟩ for the first point.
-To convert to latitude and longitude (or absolute coordinates), the topology defines a `transform`.
+The topology's' `arcs` array is effectively an array of line strings.
+As in GeoJSON, each point in the line string is specified by at least two dimensions: *x* and *y*.
+However, unlike GeoJSON, each coordinate in TopoJSON is represented as an *integer* value relative to the previous point.
+The first point is relative to the origin, ⟨0,0⟩.
+To convert to latitude and longitude (or absolute coordinates), the topology defines a simple linear `transform` consisting of a scale and translate.
 For example:

 ```js
 "transform": {